LAS Tour Speakers

 With recent advances in in-situ microscopy, a new era in microscopy has arrived that allows for the dynamic imaging of materials under reaction conditions.
 It is no longer sufficient to image materials in vacuum conditions, but to get closer to the conditions in which the material will be used, such as high temperature, liquid environments, gas environments or a combination thereof.
 Combining an in-situ or ex-situ experiment with STEM tomography is a very powerful method for materials characterization.
 The benefits and limitations of all these methods will be discussed through examples of different inorganic materials.

 Ilke Arslan received her Ph.D. in Physics from the University of California at Davis, and is currently a Senior Scientist at the Pacific Northwest National Laboratory in Richland, Washington.
-She was recently honored by President Obama with the Presidential Early Career Award for Scientists and Engineers.
 Before joining PNNL, Ilke was on the faculty of the Chemical Engineering and Materials Science Department at the University of California, Davis, and still holds an Adjunct Professor position there.
-She has held fellowships from the National Science Foundation, the Royal Society, and the Truman Fellowship at Sandia National Labs.
-Her interests include catalysis, energy storage materials, and technique development in tomography, in-situ liquid and gas microscopy, and EELS.
+She has held fellowships from the National Science Foundation, the Royal Society, and the Truman Fellowship at Sandia National Labs, and has been honored by President Obama with the Presidential Early Career Award for Scientists and Engineers.
+Her interests include materials for quantum computing, catalysis, and technique development in tomography, in-situ liquid and gas microscopy, and EELS.

 Ilke Arslan, Ph.D.